How to prepare?

 - Conclude on the transfer mechanism to be relied on for each transfer.

-- Identify where an assessment and/or contractual changes will potentially need to be made.
+- Identify where potentially an assessment and/or contractual changes will need to be made.

 - Investigate and assess whether the UK has sufficient non-EEA protections in place, taking into account the specifics of your organisation’s data flows to the UK, i.e. that there is nothing that would prevent the full application of the European Standard Contractual Clauses.

-- If required, identify and adopt supplementary measures in order to bring the level of protection of the transferred data up to the standards expected by the EU.
+- If required, identify and adopt the supplementary measures in order to bring the level of protection of the transferred data up to the standards expected by the EU.
 These could be technical safeguards, contractual safeguards or organisational measures.

 Read more: Impact of Brexit on Data Protection